 For example, kidney cancer can spread to the adrenal glands.
-This is known as secondary cancer and would be treated as kidney cancer, not an adrenal gland cancer.
+This is known as secondary cancer.
+Doctors would treat this as kidney cancer, not an adrenal gland cancer.

-You should look for information about your primary cancer type if you cancer has spread to the adrenal glands.
+You should look for information about your type of primary cancer if your cancer has spread to the adrenal glands.

 Causes of phaeochromocytoma

 As with many types of cancer, it is not known what causes phaeochromocytoma.
 But doctors know that having a family history of phaeochromocytoma increases your risk of developing it.
 This means there is a change in a gene (mutation) that can be passed on within a family.
-Doctors think about 1 in 4 cases of phaeochromocytoma (25%) are linked to an inherited gene change.
+Doctors think about 25 in 100 cases of phaeochromocytoma (about 25%) are linked to an inherited gene change.

-Phaeochromocytoma can be part of a family cancer syndrome, where an inherited gene change causes a number of cancers to develop within a family.
+Phaeochromocytoma can be part of a family cancer syndrome.
+This means an inherited gene change causes a number of cancers to develop within a family.

 These inherited syndromes are rare.
 They include: